 - Analyze (learn about your goals and needs) – also known as Discovery

 - Design (make blueprints for a site that can address them)

 - Develop (create the website from those blueprints)

-- Evaluate (look at the statistics and feedback to decide what to do next).
+- Evaluate (help you look at site visitor statistics and feedback to decide what to do next)

 In a series of exchanges and meetings, a student clinician works with you, under master guidance, to evaluate and examine what you want from your website (goals and objectives) and what you are looking for (appearance, form, functionality).

 This first step is the best reason for working with a teaching clinic rather than a Do-It-Yourself (DIY) tool.
 By answering these critical questions first, you ensure that your web redesign is driven by real goals.

 D – Design:

 After we determine every aspect of the website, we’ll start making a mock-up website, to give a rough idea of what it’ll look like visually.
 This is always subject to change, and is mainly used for figuring out the layout in a clear, understandable manner.
 Below is an example of a website design we’ve worked on.